WunschK/VocabelTrainer/README.md

 5. __str__ method: This method defines how the object should be represented as a string.
 It combines word, language, text, and definition to create a human-readable representation.

+# Technologies used
+1. Django
+2. CSS
+3. HTML
 ## Summary

 The AbstractWord model serves as a base model for abstract words (in English).
 Other models can use the AbstractWord model as a foreign key to represent a concept with more specific details.